hjjunl/hjjunl/README.md

 #### 3. Big Data Analysis Project
 * Data Visualization / Project Manager
 * September - December 2020, Kwangwoon University, Seoul, Korea
-* Using credit card (BC Card) data to find change of cunsuming supply chain (Covid-19)
+* Using credit card (BC Card) data to find change of consuming supply chain (Covid-19)
 * Used Tableau for data visualization
 * Used Python to crawl data from news clips on the Internet for recognition during the Covid-19 period
 #### 4. Ewha School of Business / Research Assistant